ONE DAY IN TAKAYAMA, JAPAN

 Go for a Hike at Green Mile

 People like to go hiking and mountain biking on Blue River’s many trails in the summer.
-A great one is Green Mile, which grows to an elevation of 220 meters (721 feet), and it’s within a lush inland rainforest, with tons of cedar and spruce trees around you!
-Moreover, blueberries and huckleberries grow here each year, so feel free to pick some as a snack 🙂 You can find more details about these activities in Blue River here.
+A great one is Green Mile, which grows to an elevation of 220 meters (721 feet).
+Besides, it’s within a lush inland rainforest, with tons of cedar and spruce trees around you!

 Murtle Lake